✅ This post was reviewed and corrected as part of the 2026 Historical Accuracy Update.

 (1) Organization of the 6.Fallschirmjäger-Regiment

 Expansion of the airborne forces was begun without delay after approval by Hitler.
-The 3.Fallschirmjäger Division and the 4.Fallschirmjäger Division were to be activated immediately.
-The 1.Fallschirmjäger Division and 4.Fallschirmjäger Division were to constitute the 1.Fallschirmjäger Korps, and the 2.Fallschirmjäger Division and 3.Fallschirmjäger Division the 2.Fallschirmjäger Korps.
-In October 1943, shortly before being transferred from Italy to Russia, the 2.Fallschirmjäger Division assisted the activation of the 3.Fallschirmjäger Division by giving up the 6.Fallschirmjäger Regiment, which was split into separate cadres and deactivated.
+The 3.Fallschirmjäger-Division and the 4.Fallschirmjäger-Division were to be activated immediately.
+The 1.Fallschirmjäger-Division and 4.Fallschirmjäger-Division were to constitute the 1.Fallschirmjäger-Korps, and the 2.Fallschirmjäger-Division and 3.Fallschirmjäger Division the 2.Fallschirmjäger-Korps.
+In October 1943, shortly before being transferred from Italy to Russia, the 2.Fallschirmjäger-Division assisted in the activation of the 3.Fallschirmjäger-Division by giving up the 6.Fallschirmjäger-Regiment, which was split into separate cadres and deactivated.

 In November 1943, orders were given to activate a new 6.FR, with the former Ia5 (Staff) of the 2.FD as commander.
-Since the 2.FD was at that time committed at the Russian Front, the new regiment was for the time being subordinated directly to the Parachute Army.
+Since the 2.FD was at that time committed to the Russian Front, and the new regiment was for the time being subordinated directly to the Parachute Army.

 The personnel replacements of the regiment at the beginning of 1944 were of high quality.
 One third of the officers and about one fifth of the noncommissioned officers were battle-tried parachutists, some of whom had fought in the battalion of the regimental commander in Crete, in Russia, and in North Africa.
 The enlisted personnel consisted entirely of young volunteers averaging seventeen and a half years in age.
 Four months of training sufficed to weld the regiment into a unified whole adequately prepared for ground combat as well as airborne operations.
 The regimental commander, who was known to be opposed to the training methods used by the parachute schools, was given permission to complete the jump training of the men himself for this purpose, one squadron of Junker 52’s and one flight of Heinkel 112’s were assigned to him at Wahn and placed under his command during the four training months, with the result that every member of the regiment was enabled to make nine jump, including three night jumps.
 About 10 percent of the men were eliminated in the course of jump practice.